- Extensive feature set

 - Superb windshield mount

 A tall claim, to be sure.
 Curious to see if reality matches hype, we tested two Max 360 units, one supplied by Escort, the other purchased anonymously at retail.
 Over five months we logged 5,700 miles with the pair: 2,600 miles on a mix of urban freeways, city streets and state highways, the remainder on Interstates.
-That done, we performance-tested the Max 360s and some other Escort models.
+That done, we performance-tested the Max 360s with some other Escort models used for comparison.
 Here's what we found.

-The Max 360 is housed in a black case and controlled by six top-mounted buttons.
+The Max 360 is unusually large and heavy, housed in a black case and controlled by six top-mounted buttons.
 The four primary buttons are faux-aluminum and reflect annoying mirror images into the windshield when the sun is out.
 The upper housing is also festooned with large white graphics of the model name and other trivia, all of which similarly cast reflections into the windshield.

 The large GPS-style windshield mount features a release lever and angle adjustment thumbscrew.
 Installation or adjustment requires two hands but once in place, it stays put.